mongodb/docs/source/reference/aggregation.rst

    - Rename fields.
    - Create and populate fields that hold sub-documents.

-   Use :aggregator:`$project` to quickly select the fields that you want to include or exclude from the response.
+   Use :pipeline:`$project` to quickly select the fields that you want to include or exclude from the response.
 Consider the following aggregation framework operation.